OasisLMF/GenerateDocs/src/getting_started/mdk_quickstart.rst

 The ``transform-canonical-to-model`` subcommand can be used to transform a canonical exposure CSV file (in either EDM or OED format) to a format that can be processed by the model lookup.
 The transformation is done by converting the source CSV to XML, applying an XSLT transformation, and an optional XSD schema validation (if one is provided), and converting the transformed XML back to CSV.

-The command can be run either by providing all the arguments directly in the invocation, or by defining them as keys in a (JSON) configuration file and using the ``-C`` (or ``--config``) option.
+The command can be run either by providing all the arguments directly in the invocation, or by defining them as keys in a (JSON) command configuration file and using the ``-C`` (or ``--config``) option.
 It is probably simpler to use the first option.
 ::

-    oasislmf model transform-canonical-to-model [-C /path/to/configuration/file] |
+    oasislmf model transform-canonical-to-model [-C /path/to/cmd/configuration/file] |
                                                  -c /path/to/canonical/file
                                                  -x /path/to/transformation/file
                                                  [-v /path/to/validation/file]
                                                  [-o /path/to/output/file]

 The mandatory arguments are the canonical and (XSLT) transformation file paths, while the (XSD) validation and output file paths are optional.
 If no output file path is provided then it will be created in the working directory where the command was run, with a default filename of ``modexp.csv``.
 If a configuration file is used it define the keys ``canonical_exposures_file_path`` and ``transformation_file_path``, and optionally ``validation_file_path`` and ``output_file_path``.

 We can use the sample PiWind OED canonical exposure file generated in the example above as the source file.
 The transformation command, with command logging output, is
 ::